 Mary Gunther understands what it means to operate in a rapidly changing environment.
 And she likes it that way!
 A graduate in the 2nd class of women from the United States Naval Academy in 1981 and mother of nine, she has been involved in leadership education for the past 25+ years.
 After attending her first ICC conference in 2005, she brought ICC conferences to Maryland and started the first ICC Chapter.
 Mary’s interests are varied and diverse: from graphic design, organizational health, strategic action, latest tech trends, and visual storytelling.
 Along with her experience and training in leadership development, Mary holds a certificate in Art Integration across Curriculum from the Kennedy Center in Washington DC as well as a certificate in Christian Nonprofit Leadership from Christian Leadership Alliance.
 She assumed her current role Chief Influence Officer in May 2017.
 Mary lives in Annapolis MD with her husband and a rapidly changing at any time number of children.

-With a degree in education and twenty years’ experience in home education, Lisa McLean has found a place in ICC to do what she loves to do: to work out problems — in relationship.
-As Director of People Care, she equips people to parent, to mentor, to love well.
-Her husband and she have six children, two who interned with ICC and one who serves as an ICC Area Leader.
+With a degree in education and twenty years’ experience in home education, Lisa McLean shares her extraordinary gift of problem solving through relationship in her work as ICC’s Director of People Care.
+She uses her role to equip people to parent, mentor, and love well.
+Lisa and her husband have raised their six multicultural children (five of whom are adopted!) with a heart for genuine cultural communication.
+All of their children spent years training with ICC – and one currently serves as an Area Leader.
 They now have two grandchildren in ICC chapters!
-Five of their children are adopted, three of them are Asian by birth; she loves the idea of mixing up the races!
-Having traveled to East Asia three times with ICC, working with our global community challenges her to develop new skills and ways of thinking, to learn from other cultures, and to appreciate the immensity and diversity of the Church.
+Having traveled internationally with ICC several times, working with a global community challenges her to develop new skills and ways of thinking, to learn from other cultures, and to appreciate the immensity and diversity of the Church.
 Her passion: to disciple Christ-followers in wisdom, respect, and holiness.

 Dr. John McLean sees a better future — he’s a visionary and an entrepreneur.
 His latest project is the building of a string of micro-hospitals in the U.S. All of his six children received years of ICC training, and he’s convinced that his two grandchildren, who participate in an ICC chapter currently, will be prepared for their futures because of it.
 East Asia is special to him; three of his adopted children are of Asian descent, and he has done years of work with a Philippine orphanage.
-This is his third trip to East Asia with an ICC team!
 He believes in the benefit of the ICC training and has frequently backed that up with donations to make it possible for students to experience the transformation of the ICC community.